p-patel/software-engineer-knowledge-base/javascript/es6/rapid-es6-training.md

 - `let` variables and `const` values are block scoped

 ## Arrow functions
+- No parentheses required if only one parameter
+- Parentheses required if zero or more than one parameter
+- `return` required to return a value if block is used to defind arrow function
 - in ES5, `this` in a function handling an event will evaluate to the object on which the event occurred, not the context of the function handling the event
 - in ES6, `this` in an arrow function handling an event will evaluate to the context of the event handler function instead
 - in ES5, `this` in an object's function will evaluate to the object